 A workshop with Dr Amanda Nickson & Dr Rhonda Emonson

-This workshop is suitable for all those who care for others in their professional role.
+This workshop was focused on Resilience, particurly for those who care for others in their professional role.

 Tuesday 24 November 2020-Online.